ExtendRealityLtd/VRTK/README.md

 which shows that objects can be grabbed with one button and used with another (e.g. firing a gun).

+#### Auto Grabbing Interactable Objects (VRTK_ObjectAutoGrab)

+It is possible to automatically grab an Interactable Object to a specific controller by applying the Object Auto Grab script to the controller that the object should be grabbed by default.

+The Object Auto Grab script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object requires the `VRTK_InteractGrab` script to be attached.

+The following script parameters are available:

+  * **Object To Grab:** A game object (either within the scene or a prefab) that will be grabbed by the controller on game start.
+  * **Clone Grabbed Object:** If this is checked then the Object To Grab will be cloned into a new object and attached to the controller leaving the existing object in the scene.
+This is required if the same object is to be grabbed to both controllers as a single object cannot be grabbed by different controllers at the same time.
+It is also required to clone a grabbed object if it is a prefab as it needs to exist within the scene to be grabbed.

+An example can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/026_Controller_ForceHoldObject`.
+Which automatically grabs a sword to each controller and also prevents the swords from being dropped so they are permanently attached to the user's controllers.

 #### Abstract Classes (Abstractions/)

 To allow for reusablity and object consistency, a collection of